pestrela/dj_kb/README.md

 Mixcloud is the biggest online site to listen sets as it is [100% legal](https://www.digitaldjtips.com/2020/04/how-to-stream-your-dj-sets-100-legally-on-mixcloud-live/)

-However it is also the most annoying to listen to because
+However it is also the most annoying to listen to because:
 * you cant rewind
 * you cant see the tracklist in advance
 * you cant close the playing window at will